tangentsoft/mysqlpp/HACKERS.md

      $ fossil set autosync off

+...or set it so it only pulls from the central repo without trying to push local changes, making it complain that you don’t have commit capability:

+     $ fossil set autosync pullonly

-Then, I recommend that you make any local changes on a branch:
+Then I recommend that you make any local changes on a branch:

     ...hack, hack, hack...
     $ fossil ci --branch my-local-branch